hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

 ```
   SAPPHIRE_FORECAST_TOOLS
    |__ apps
+       The software components of the SAPPHIRE Forecast Tools.
+        |__ backend
+            The backend of the forecast tools.
+This is the component that produces the forecasts.
+             |__ .dockerignore
+                 Lists files and folders that are not copied to the docker image.
+             |__ Dockerfile
+                 Dockerfile to build the docker image for the forecast backend.
+             |__ forecast_script.py
+                 The python script that runs the forecast backend.
+             |__ requirements.txt
+                 List of python packages that need to be installed in the docker image.
+             |__ run_offline_mode.py
+                 The python script that runs the forecast backend in offline mode.
+Used for testing and development and to produce hindcasts.
+             |__ run_online_mode.py
+                 The python script that runs the forecast backend in online mode.
+Used in deployment.
+             |__ setup.py
+                 Setup file for the forecast backend.
+Makes sure the backend finds the iEasyHydroForecast library.
         |__ config
             Configuration of the forecast tools.
 The content of the files needs to be adapted to deployment conditions.
 #            |__ .env